Here are five benefits of eating lettuce –

 2. Lettuce is packed with vitamins like Vitamin K and Vitamin A. Each serving of Iceberg lettuce contains 35 micrograms of vitamin K. Vitamin K plays an important role in blood clotting and is essential to the development of the skeletal structure.
 It also helps in preventing heart diseases.

-3. Filled with minerals like beta-carotene, manganese, magnesium, potassium, iron, phosphorus and calcium, Lettuce builds up one’s immunity as these minerals decrease free radicals in the body thus protecting us from viral infections and other related diseases.
+3. Lettuce is filled with minerals like beta-carotene, manganese, magnesium, potassium, iron, phosphorus and calcium.
+It helps build one’s immunity as these minerals decrease free radicals in the body thus protecting us from viral infections and other related diseases.